How to Contribute

 The editor supports saving and loading on the server, unless explicitly disabled by host.
 This is done intuitively via the “Load from server” and “Save” buttons.

-Step 4: Run pipeline and troubleshoot
+Step 6: Run pipeline and troubleshoot

 Once you change a script and save to your local computer, the changes will immediately be implemented when you run the script through BON in a Box.
-However, if you change the YAML file, you will need to reload the pipeline in the pipeline editor to see those changes.
+However, if you change the YAML file, you will need to reload the page in the pipeline editor to see those changes.
 If this does not work, you may need to delete the script from the pipeline and re-drag it to the pipeline editor.
 Inputs and outputs can also be directly edited in the pipeline editor.

 When is your pipeline complete?